resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 ## The power of Checklists

-In 2001 a critical-care specialist at Johns Hopkins Hospital designed a checklist to prevent line infections.
+In 2001 a critical-care specialist at John Hopkins Hospital designed a checklist to prevent line infections.

 -- *Slide* --